christophersaldanha/Aerial-GCP-Pose-Estimation/README.md

 **# Aerial-GCP-Pose-Estimation
 By: Christopher Saldanha**

-**NOTE**: 15 epoch's have been utilized.
+**NOTE**: 15 epoch's have been utilized for increased accuracy.
 This may take a longer time to train depending on your hardware.
 In case of time efficiency kindly reduce it to 5.

 **1. Network Architecture**